pharo-project/pharo-potentialEnhancementLogs/MenuNotes.md

 We are only creating ToggleMenuItem so we should merge the class with its superclass.

+### should check addList: and fromArray:
+-- fromArray: is far from an exciting class creation message.
+-- addList: has a variable addTranslatedList: that is not used.
+We should merge them and fix all the senders.

 ### PluggableMenuSpec and MenuSpec

 -- DONE in 14117